delameter/pytermor/README.md

  <td rowspan="2">

 Pretty much all single-param sequences (that can be used at least for _something_) are specified in `pytermor.preset` module.
 Example usage is to the left.

-*Complete list is given at the end of this document.*

  </td>
  <th>